Jerod Mayo and Dave Ziegler to Meet with Las Vegas Raiders | BetOnline.ag - CLNS Media

 Mayo was drafted by the Patriots with the 10th overall pick in the 2008 NFL draft and played eight seasons as a linebacker in New England.
 After a brief hiatus from football, he returned to the organization and has been the team’s inside linebackers coach since 2019.
 He was dubbed a de-facto defensive coordinator this season along side coach Belichick’s son Stephen.
 Mayo interviewed for the Philadelphia Eagles head coaching job last offseason, but was beaten out by Nick Sirianni.

 Dave Ziegler just finished his ninth season in the Patriots front office, and his first as the Director of Player Personnel.
 Zielger moved into this role after Nick Caserio left to take the Texans general manager job, and he played a major part in New England’s 2021 NFL draft process.
-Ziegler, Eliot Wolf, Matt Patricia, and Bill Belichick were said to have worked together in a group approach, and it boded well for them – as they Mac Jones, Christian Barmore, and Rhamondre Stevenson.
+Ziegler, Eliot Wolf, Matt Patricia, and Bill Belichick were said to have worked together in a group approach, and it boded well for them – as they drafted Mac Jones, Christian Barmore, and Rhamondre Stevenson.

 As I noted in a piece a few weeks ago about the Raiders, I think interim head coach Rich Bisaccia did enough this season to keep his job: